 Nerbio iTOF customers include hospitals, private surgical clinics, insurance providers, and individual physicians.

-Nerbio iTOF clinical tests are currently underway at the Keck School of Medicine at USC and in Chile at the Hospital San Borja Arriaran and the Clinica Alemana, associate to The George Institute of Global Health, with COVID-19 patients to reduce exposure of healthcare workers and improve patient care.
+Nerbio iTOF clinical tests are currently underway at the Keck School of Medicine at USC and in Chile at the Hospital San Borja Arriaran and Hospital Clinico Universidad de Chile, with COVID-19 patients to reduce exposure of healthcare workers and improve patient care.